Bidirectional EV Chargers Explained: V2G, V2H & V2L in Australia (2025 Guide)

 Cost of Bidirectional Chargers in Australia

-As mentioned above, bidirectional EV chargers are not cheap, initially starting at around $10,000.
+As mentioned above, bidirectional EV chargers are not cheap, with initial versions of the Wallbox model starting at around $10,000 and later expected this year around $6,000.
 Compared to standard home EV charger costs, it’s no drop in the ocean.

-However, as new V2G chargers hit the Australian market in 2025, we can expect prices to drop noticeably, likely starting around the $5,000 mark.
+However, as new V2G chargers hit the Australian market in 2025 and competition increase, we can expect these prices to drop further.
 Final costs will depend on factors like brand, special features, installation complexity, and whether there are any government incentives available to sweeten the deal.

 Also important to understand is the difference between DC and AC V2G chargers, as we explain below.

-DC vs AC V2G chargers: What’s the difference?
+DC vs AC Bidirectional Chargers: What’s the difference?

 AC V2G chargers, on the other hand, use your car’s built-in inverter to convert DC battery power into AC right there inside the vehicle.
 This means the system is simpler and often cheaper to set up—much like installing a regular home EV charger.
-However, because the power has to be converted multiple times, these chargers aren’t always as efficient, especially when paired with solar systems.
+However, one limitation here is that the EV manufacturer would then be responsible for ensuring their AC charger is compatible with all the different rules and regulations in each market around the world – which will slow down the process.

 Installing a Bidirectional Charger at Home